Queue Groups Events

 The number of seconds for which the most recent contact waited in a queue in the group and then hung up without speaking to an agent.

-This will match either the 'Last Abandoned Wait Time Outside Service Level' value or the 'Last Abandoned Wait Time Within Service Level' value.
+This will match either the 'Last Abandoned Wait Time out of SLA' value or the 'Last Abandoned Wait Time in SLA' value.

 This statistic does NOT reset overnight.